JeremyDomingos/Apples-Farm/README.md

 # NOTE
-# Unauthorized access to a  system or Personal Indentifiable Information is Illegal.
-Always obtain written approval for an hacking activities.
+Unauthorized access to a  system or Personal Indentifiable Information is Illegal.
+Always obtain written approval for any hacking activities.

 # Apples-Farm
 A vulenrable web application used as a sandbox to learn and study various vulenrablilties.